Finding a Top Financial Advisor in Dallas, Texas

 Beacon Financial Group

 Beacon Financial Group is a fee-based firm.
-It’s also the second of two firms on this list that’s an insurance broker/agent, which is helpful if you need those services, but less so if you don’t want an advisory firm that may try to sell you products.
-The firm also financially benefits from its participation in TD Ameritrade’s Institutional customer and may recommend these services.
+It’s also an insurance broker/agent, which is helpful if you need those services, but less so if you don’t want an advisory firm that may try to sell you products.

 Beacon Financial Group Investing Philosophy

 Beacon Financial Group was founded in 1995 by president and CCO Stephen Engro.
-The firm takes its clients through a four-step process: introduction, discovery, implementation and planning.
+The firm offers a wide range of services, like wealth management, comprehensive financial planning and consulting.

 The company states that the goal is to construct a plan that allows a client to live and retire no matter the market conditions.
 Because of this, Beacon Financial Group takes a long-term approach to investing.
 The firm believes the financial and economic environment moves cyclically and that different investments can have vastly different results depending on which point in the cycle the market is in.